Infineon digs deep to buy Cypress in $10 billion deal | MarketScreener

 The deal made sense on a technology basis, but represented "a cycle peak price" at a time when the industry is at a cyclical trough and visibility is low, said Mirabaud Securities analyst Neil Campling.

-Infineon said Cypress -- which specializes in microcontrollers, software and connectivity -- would enable it to offer advanced solutions in electric drives, battery-powered devices and power supplies.

-The acquisition follows a quiet few years in semiconductor M&A, which peaked at $107 billion in 2015 before as deals were derailed, such as Qualcomm's $39 billion proposed purchase of NXP.
+The deal to create the world's No.8 chipmaker ranks as one of the biggest takeovers led by a European company this year and follows a slowdown in activity in the first quarter.

+A recent surge in major deals -- which includes the proposed merger of Fiat Chrysler and Renault as well as EQT's acquisition of Nestle's skin health business - will boost investment banking fees which suffered from companies' recent caution.

-Just $23 billion in semiconductor mergers happened last year, according to figures from IC Insights, as the Trump administration intensified its scrutiny of technology mergers that might compromise U.S. national security.
+In semiconductors, global deals activity slowed to $23 billion last year from a peak of $107 billion in 2015, according to IC Insights, as the Trump administration stepped up scrutiny of tech mergers relevant to U.S. national security.

-Infineon said it expected the deal, which is subject to regulatory approval, to close by the end of this calendar year or in early 2020, creating a market leader in the automotive sector with a global share of more than 13%.
+Infineon said it expected the deal, subject to regulatory approval, to close by the end of this or in early 2020, creating a leader in the automotive sector with a global market share of more than 13%.

+Cypress said, for its part, that it would have to pay a $330 million break fee if Infineon is outbid.
+Infineon should pay $425 million, in other situations, if the deal falls apart.

-The company played down concerns that it might fall foul of CFIUS, the U.S. panel that reviews whether deals might compromise national security, saying that Cypress's focus on automotive products meant its products were not sensitive.
+Infineon played down concerns that the takeover might be blocked by CFIUS, the U.S. panel that reviews whether deals might compromise national security, saying that Cypress's focus on automotive products meant its products were not sensitive.

 Infineon has curbed deliveries of U.S.-sourced products to Huawei in response to Washington's imposition of export controls on the Chinese telecoms giant.
 It says that most of its business with Huawei remains unaffected.